googleapis/google-api-nodejs-client/src/apis/doubleclickbidmanager/README.md

 # doubleclickbidmanager

-> API for viewing and managing your reports in DoubleClick Bid Manager.
+> DoubleClick Bid Manager API allows users to manage and create campaigns and reports.

 ## Installation